JINXisHERE/telebot/README.md

 sudo nano /etc/rz.local
 ```

-NOTE: if you don#t have the rc.local file on your device, run ./setup-rc-local.sh and it will be created
+NOTE: if you don#t have the rc.local file on your device, run ./setup-rc-local.sh that is located in the scripts folder and it will be created.